SAM-Denton/samde/README.md

 - Power Menu : Gives options to power off, reboot ,sleep ,logout or lock the screen.

 ### Tag icons
 [Nerdfont](https://www.nerdfonts.com/) icons are used for tags instead of numbers.
-My build of dwm is configured to have my most used programs open and switch to the appropriate tag.
+My build of dwm is configured to have my most used programs automatically open and switch to the appropriate tag.

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/bars/kasugano.png">